 Here's Melvin Pollero’s Kasaysayan ng Paglimot, which clearly takes offense at historical revisionisms (most likely referencing a recent one of a fascist Ilocano kind, if that bulul is a hint).
-As the artist demonstrates, this revisionist aggression can be negotiated by defending the subject of the offense (history and history appreciator) through counter-offense, via a push against the propagators and followers of the aggression with the use of an artistic shield and hitting it solid on the spine with this same shield’s hard edge, in this work's case the unforgiving statement that says they’re a bunch of monkeys led by a bunch of barong-clad leader-monkeys on a banana-boat ride to monkey-level brain forgetfulness, so good luck to them, a sub-nation of dim-witted monkeys.
+As the artist demonstrates, this revisionist aggression can be negotiated by defending the subjects of the offense (history and history appreciator) through counter-offense, via a push against the propagators and followers of the aggression with the use of an artistic shield and hitting it solid on the spine with this same shield’s hard edge, in this work's case the unforgiving statement that says the followers are a bunch of monkeys led by a bunch of barong-clad leader-monkeys on a banana-boat ride to monkey-level brain forgetfulness, so good luck to them in this sub-nation of dim-witted monkeys.
 Offense, indeed, is the best defense.

 Melvin Pollero, Kasaysayan ng Paglimot, 2016, ballpoint pen on paper, 12" x 17"

-Pollero would also choose to hit his enemy at the root in Panibagong Kabulukan where he comments on the updated art of deception, presumably the deception of half-truths in global trade.
+Pollero would also choose to strike his enemy at the root in Panibagong Kabulukan, where he comments on the updated art of deception, presumably the deception of half-truths in global trade.
 It seems to focus solely though on Western sources of this deception, but who else is better at this art of glamorization than the West?

 Melvin Pollero, Panibagong Kabulukan, 2016, ballpoint pen on paper, 14" x 19"